A little balsa glider with a good yield

 Why such wide wings?

-An airplane keeps flying because its wings constantly blow air
+An airplane keeps flying because its wings are lifted by the air.

-Now, according to the laws of mechanics, the more volume of air the
+According to the laws of mechanics, the huger the volume of air the

-airplane will have to spend.
+airplane will have to spend to stay aloft.
 That's one reason why

 gliders have very long wings; in order to span over a huge volume of